 Your eyes can benefit from eating kale too.
 Kale is an excellent source of lutein and zeaxanthin, two phytochemicals that when consumed, make their way to the eye where they protect both the retina and lens from oxidative damage.
 A number of studies linked higher lutein intakes with a lower risk of cataract and macular degeneration.
 Scientists speculate that a daily intake of 6 to 15 milligrams of lutein and zeaxanthin is optimal for eye health.
 And guess what?
 One-half cup (125 ml) of cooked kale has 12 milligrams!

-If you need another reason to eat your greens it's because they're good for your bones, thanks to their sizeable vitamin K content.
+If you need another reason to eat your greens, eat them for your bones, thanks to their sizeable vitamin K content.
 Research from the Human Nutrition Center on Aging at Tufts University revealed that compared to women who consumed the most vitamin K, those whose diets provided the least had significantly lower bone density.
 Scientists speculate it takes about 200 micrograms per day to protect bones from thinning.
 One serving of cooked kale (1/2 cup or 125 ml) delivers 531 micrograms of the nutrient!!

 Nutrient information per ½ cup (125 ml) of cooked kale;